luxscious/portfolio-chat-bot/README.md

+Here’s your updated `README.md` to reflect the current state of your chatbot, including the removal of project-related matching logic and clarifying the use of semantic search for chunked data only:

+---

 # 🤖 Gabriella’s Resume Chatbot

 A personalized, first-person chatbot that answers questions based on my resume, work experience, projects, and personality.
 Powered by React, Go, OpenAI, and a structured `resume.json` file.